-When the JHEOR team transitioned to using Scholastica’s peer review system and publishing platform in the summer of 2019, they hadn’t yet learned about the Plan S implementation guidelines.
-But the editors knew that they wanted to take steps to assess their journal policies for improvement and to start getting added to scholarly indexes.
-When Allen and Rodriguez reviewed the Plan S requirements, they realized the guidelines aligned with their current publication goals and were eager to begin working towards implementing them.
-“We were lucky in that Scholastica started its Plan S Roadmap and support around the same time when we decided that we wanted to get DOIs for articles and to formally apply to indexes.
+When JHEOR transitioned to Scholastica’s peer review system and OA publishing platform in the summer of 2019, the editors knew that they wanted to take steps to assess their journal policies for improvement and to start getting added to scholarly indexes.
+But they didn’t yet know about Plan S. Upon reviewing Scholastica’s Plan S Roadmap, Allen and Rodriguez realized the guidelines also aligned with their publication goals and were eager to begin working towards implementing them.
+“We were lucky in that Scholastica started its Plan S Roadmap and support around the same time we decided that we wanted to get DOIs for articles and formally apply to indexes.
 It all really worked for us in terms of our timeline for the journal,” said Allen.

 JHEOR was able to easily transition to using Scholastica and quickly turn to their Plan S implementation goal.
 “For us, the transition was really simple, because it was just a matter of moving content, and Scholastica helped with that,” said Rodriguez.
 “Before using Scholastica, we did everything for peer review and publishing manually, through email and WordPress.
 We wanted to find a platform to facilitate our peer review workflow and publication process, and we also wanted a more professional website.
 I think Scholastica has provided all of that.”